FieldCommGroup/HART-IP-Developer-Kit/doc/Operate the Flow Device.md

 ```
     ls -l
     -rwxr-xr-x 1 tim tim 399440 Aug 20 13:39 hipserver
-    # the x's on this line show the file i executable
+    # the x's on this line show the file is executable
 ```
 To add the execute permisions, try:
 ```